-I am a roboticist based in Boston, Massachusetts.
+I am a roboticist based in Austin, Texas.
 Having worked with Medical Robots, Unmanned Aerial Systems, and Industrial Manipulators, I bring a diverse spectrum of experiences.
 However, surgical and medical robotics is what gives me a reason to wake up every morning.

 A Bit About Me

 In a line: I work as if my life depends on it.

 A little more: I received my bachelor's in Mechatronics Engineering from SRM University, Katlankulathur where my research was focused around civilian and industrial applications of Unmanned Aerial Systems (UAS).
 I was a founding member of the university's UAS research team, SRM-UAV, during my freshman year.
 I worked as a Controls & Embedded Systems engineer and also led the team during my junior and senior years.
 While in SRM-UAV, I worked on a variety of aerial platforms such as rotary-wings, fixed-wings, tilt-rotors, and hybrids for applications like wind turbine inspection, mapping, surveillance, package delivery etc.